-PASSED by the City Commission of the City of of Livingston, Montana, on first reading at a
+PASSED by the City Commission of the City of Livingston, Montana, on first reading at a

-regular session thereof held on the day of Feb oruary, 2024.
+regular session thereof held on the day of Fe ebruary, 2024.

 KARRIE KAHLE, CHAIR

 ATTEST:

 Emily Hutchinson City Clerk

-PASSED, ADOPTED AND APPROVED, by the City Commission of the City of Livingston, Montana, on a second reading at a regular session t hereof held on the day of March, 2024.
-KARRIE KAHLE, CHAIR ATTEST: APPROVED TO AS FORM: EMILY HUTCHINSON City Clerk JON HESSE City Attorney
+PASSED, ADOPTED AND APPROVED, by the ne City Commission of the City of Livingston

+Montana, on a second reading at a regular session thereof held on the day of March,

+2024.

+KARRIE KAHLE, CHAIR

+ATTEST: APPROVED TO AS FORM:

+EMILY HUTCHINSON JON HESSE

+City Clerk City Attorney